 The summary will indicate if there are any misclassifications of the objects.
 In this example, one Hazelnut is misclassified as an Almond (your results might vary slightly).

 When inspecting the table we can see that for the misclassified nut (i.e. Hazelnut misclassified as Almond) the majority of the pixels are classified correctly, but the object classification is incorrect (this may not be the case in your model).
-The misclassification of the object is due to the fact that the prediction is done at an object-level using the object's average spectrum, while the training data we used where based on 50 pixels from each object.
+The misclassification of the object in this case is due to the fact that the prediction is done at an object-level using the object's average spectrum, while the training data we used where based on 50 pixels from each object.

 To remedy this we can change to object classification method, switching to the Analys Tree tab and selecting the classification node.
 Change the model “Classification type” from “Object average spectrum” to “Pixels class majority”.
 This will classify the object based on the majority class of the pixels.

 You can keep the default “Weights” (2;5;10) which are the weight of the pixels: : 2 - closest to the edge of the object, 5 - second closest to the edge of the object, and 10 - the center of the object.
-The default weight implies the center of the object is most representative of the spectrum and closer to the edge is less so (entering the value 1 would make the equally important).
+The default weight implies the center of the object is most representative of the spectrum and closer to the edge is less so (entering the value 1 would make app pixels equally important).

 Click “Apply Changes”.